Anvadya/CSN-341/README.md

 ## Environment Used

-A custom dataplane for forwarding and processing networking packets was used, it must be installed to use the custom dataplane (though the code will run using the standard Linux implementation of TCP also) in the dataplane folder (we have used IX Operating System with userspace dataplane developed at Stanford and EPFL).
+A custom dataplane for forwarding and processing networking packets was used, it must be installed to use the custom dataplane (though the code will run using the standard Linux implementation of TCP also) from the IX repository (which required `dpdk` and `Dune`) (we have used IX Operating System with userspace dataplane developed at Stanford and EPFL).

 The dataplane requires the use of specific Intel NIC (refer to IX System Requirements).